-- 9. Effective immediately, attendance at all indoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.
-Indoor catered events must be cancelled during the Pause.
-Notwithstanding these restrictions, indoor weddings with licensed catering on site may have up to twenty-five (25) people, provided that restaurant rules are applied and with prior approval from the Department of Business Regulation (DBR).
-The lower attendance at such events, the lower the risk. - 10.
+- 8. Effective immediately, attendance at all indoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.
+Notwithstanding these restrictions, indoor catered events with licensed catering on site in a non-residential setting may have up to fifteen (15) people, provided restaurant rules are applied.
+The Department of Business Regulation (DBR) may grant exceptions for previously booked, indoor weddings with licensed catering on site.
+The lower attendance at such events, the lower the risk. - 9.
 Effective immediately, attendance at all outdoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.

-Notwithstanding these restrictions, outdoor weddings with licensed catering on site may have up to seventy-five (75) people, provided that restaurant rules are applied and with prior approval from DBR.
+Notwithstanding these restrictions, outdoor catered events with licensed catering on site in a non-residential setting may have up to fifty (50) people, provided restaurant rules are applied.
+The DBR may grant exceptions for booked, outdoor weddings with licensed catering on site.
 The lower attendance at such events, the lower the risk.